VergilHuang/NestedObjectReverse/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Here is a playground you can test function here.

 ### `yarn test`

-solution.test.ts combined three test cases.
+solution.test.ts combined three test cases, including a long chain test.